maruf89/CommunityDirectory/README.md

 To Do
 =====

+- Edit status of place updates the post as well

 - Add new Refresh Tab
 - Refresh section: add button to update UsersWP and ACF locations field
 - Refresh section: refresh button searches through users and reupdates active/inactive inhabitants